oakeef/oakeef.github.io/_posts/2016-10-28-Powerlifting-competition.markdown

 All my hard work paid off and at the weigh in for the competition I managed to be 82.2kg!
 Right on target.
 After hydrating and warming up the competition began.
 First was squat, then bench, then finally deadlift.
 It was a very long day and I was absolutely exhausted but I managed to squat 303lbs on my 3rd attempt, benchpress 187lbs on my third attempt and deadlift 374lbs on my third attempt.
 These were all personal records for me and I placed 3rd in my weight class.

-If you want to see some videos of my lifts you can check them out on my instagram page: [@turkdangerfield](https://www.instagram.com/turkdangerfield/)
+I have some videos of the competition on my instagram page: [@turkdangerfield](https://www.instagram.com/turkdangerfield/)